Reservoir computing approaches for representation and classification of multivariate time series: A unified reservoir computing framework for time series classification

 \subsection{Dimensionality reduction module}

 The dimensionality reduction module projects the sequence of reservoir activations on a lower dimensional subspace, using unsupervised criteria.
-Since the reservoir is characterized by a large number of neurons, dimensionality reduction applied on top of $\vect{h}(t)$ yields a more compact representation, which can provide a regularization to the model that enhances its generalization capability and simplifies its training~\cite{belkin2003laplacian}.
-In the context of RC, commonly used algorithms for reducing the dimensionality of the reservoir are PCA and kernel PCA, which project data on the first $D$ eigenvectors of a covariance matrix~\cite{mika1999kernel}.
+In the context of RC, commonly used algorithms for reducing the dimensionality of the reservoir are PCA and kernel PCA, which project data on the first $D$ eigenvectors of a covariance matrix.
 When dealing with a prediction task, dimensionality reduction is applied to a single sequence of reservoir states generated by the input MTS~\cite{lokse2017training}.
-On the other hand, in a classification task each MTS is associated to a different sequence of states~\cite{DBLP:journals/corr/abs-1711-06509}.
+On the other hand, in a classification task each MTS is associated to a different sequence of states~\cite{esn_bidir}.
 If the MTS are represented by the last reservoir states, those are stacked into a matrix to which standard dimensionality reduction procedures were applied.
-However, as discussed in Sec.~\ref{sec:reservoir_space}, when the whole set of representations is represented by a tensor the dimensionality reduction technique should account for factors of variation across more than one dimension.
+When instead the whole set of representations is represented by a tensor, as discussed in Sec.~\ref{sec:reservoir_space}, the dimensionality reduction technique should account for factors of variation across more than one dimension.

 Contrarily to the other modules, it is possible to implement a RC classifier without the dimensionality reduction module (as depicted by the skip connection in Fig.~\ref{fig:main_schema}).
-However, as discussed in Sec.~\ref{sec:reservoir_space}, dimensionality reduction is particularly important when implementing the proposed reservoir model space representation, to lower the computational complexity and reduce the risk of overfitting.
-Furthermore, dimensionality reduction becomes fundamental when using a bidirectional reservoir, as the state dimension is doubled and, accordingly, also the size of the representation increases.
-In particular, when the last state is used as representation its size is doubled, $\mathbf{r}_\vect{X} \in \mathbb{R}^{2R}$.
-In the output and reservoir space representations instead, the size becomes $\mathbf{r}_\vect{X} \in \mathbb{R}^{F(2R+1)}$ and $\mathbf{r}_\vect{X} \in \mathbb{R}^{2R(2R+1)}$, respectively.
+However, as discussed in Sec.~\ref{sec:reservoir_space}, dimensionality reduction is particularly important when implementing the proposed reservoir model space representation or when using a bidirectional reservoir, in which cases the size of the representation $\mathbf{r}_\mathbf{X}$ grows with respect to a standard implementation.